NikolaiF90/Ascendancy_Wars_SP.Altis/README.md

 ### Dependencies

-* Currently this mission has other mod dependencies either than CBA.
+* Currently this mission has no other mod dependencies either than CBA.
 * But note that this mission is Single-Player only.
 Multiplayer needs to be reconsidered if ones requested.
 But for now, it is all about you yourself.

 ## Help and FAQ